-"Over the course of freshman year alone, I participated in five IntroSems, all of which contributed greatly to the discovery and molding of my passions here.
-Rather than continue to throw out random thoughts, let me just tell you a little bit about two of my favorite IntroSem courses!”-Miguel Boluda'14
+"Over the course of freshman year alone, I participated in five IntroSems, all of which contributed greatly to the discovery and molding of my passions here.”-Miguel Boluda'14

 Why take an introsem?